sumitssutar/Excel_Bike_Sales_Dashboard_Project/README.md

 ---

+## 🧩 Business Problem
+Lack of clear insights into customer behavior makes it difficult to target the right audience and optimize sales strategies.

+---

 ## 🎯 Business Objective
 This project aims to help businesses improve bike sales by analyzing customer demographics and behavior so that better marketing and sales strategies can be developed.